Bicriteria Multidimensional Mechanism Design with Side Information: Main mechanism and its guarantees

-$\cM_{\zeta,\lambda}$ receives prediction $T_i(\btheta_{-i})\subseteq\Theta_i$ for each agent $i$.
-Parameter $\zeta_i$ is added to the welfare $w(\ttheta_i,\btheta_{-i})$ of the weakest type in Equation~\ref{eq:wcvcg-payment} and allows for an initial modification to the prediction: $\zeta_i > 0$ makes the welfare more aggressive and $\zeta_i < 0$ makes the welfare less aggressive.
-In order to ``smooth out" (more on this later) the final welfare level, the welfare is relaxed by subtracting a random loss of $2^{k_i}\lambda_i$ where $k_i$ is chosen uniformly at random from a logarithmic discretization of the interval $[w(0, \btheta_{-i}), w(\ttheta_i,\btheta_{-i}) + \zeta_i]$.
-Critically, the discretization itself depends on the true types of all other agents $\btheta_{-i}$.
-Finally, if the final welfare level chosen by $\cM_{\zeta,\lambda}$ for agent $i$ (which has no dependence on agent $i$'s revealed type) ends up being too aggressive, the mechanism has a final step that explicitly excludes that agent enforcing that they receive zero utility in order to prevent an IR violation due to charging that agent more than their value.
+$\cM_{L,\gamma}$ receives prediction $T_i(\btheta_{-i})\subseteq\Theta_i$ for each agent $i$.
+If a prediction is too weak to definitively say that agent $i$ adds any welfare to the system (that is, $\Delta_i^{\VCG}=0$), it is not used.
+For example, if predictors output the entire ambient type space ($T_i(\btheta_{-i}) = \R_{\ge 0}^{\Gamma}$), or if $T_i(\btheta_{-i})$ is of the form described by Proposition~\ref{prop:qualitative}, $\cM_{L,\gamma}$ implements VCG payments.
+Otherwise, the mechanism performs an exponential search for the welfare crated by agent $i$'s true type, starting at $w(0, \btheta_{-i})$ ($k_i=0$) and stopping at a distance of $\le\gamma_i$ from the minimum predicted welfare $\min_{\ttheta_i\in T_i(\btheta_{-i})}w(\ttheta_i,\btheta_{-i})$.
+Parameter $L_i$ controls the rate of that search.
+Critically, the discretization itself of the exponential search depends on the true types of all other agents $\btheta_{-i}$.
+Finally, if the final welfare level chosen by $\cM_{L,\gamma}$ for agent $i$ (which has no dependence on agent $i$'s revealed type) ends up being too high, the mechanism has a final step that explicitly excludes that agent enforcing that they receive zero utility in order to prevent an IR violation due to charging that agent more than their value.

-To summarize, $\cM_{\zeta,\lambda}$ in essense performs a ``doubling search" for the welfare created by agent $i$'s true type, starting from the welfare $w(\ttheta_i,\btheta_{-i})$ of the given prediction.
-Parameter $\zeta_i$ is an ``initial hop" that allows the mechanism designer to perform an initial modification to the prediction based on whether he thinks the prediction is likely to be too aggressive (in which case he should set $\zeta_i < 0$) or too conservative (in which case he should set $\zeta_i > 0$).
-Parameter $\lambda_i$ controls how quickly the doubling search proceeds and covers the entire welfare range.
-Before proceeding to the analysis of $\cM_{\zeta,\lambda}$, we briefly record that it is incentive compatible and individually rational.
+Before proceeding to the analysis of $\cM_{L,\gamma}$, we record that it is incentive compatible, individually rational, and welfare consistent.